Wolff Pack Family Collective

 If you didn't find your answer here, we want to hear from you.

 No. We can clarify what's in your guide and point you toward the right section if you're confused, that's all part of the support included.
 For questions specific to your case (especially if there's an active dispute), you'll want a CA employment attorney.
-We can suggest a few if you ask.
+We don't refer clients to attorneys, but the State Bar of California maintains a directory of certified lawyer referral services at calbar.ca.gov.

-We've built to WCAG 2.1 AA: keyboard navigation, focus indicators, screen-reader labels, color contrast, reduced-motion support, and skip links.
+We've built this site with accessibility in mind: keyboard navigation, focus indicators, screen-reader labels, color contrast, reduced-motion support, and skip links.
 If you encounter an accessibility issue, please email us, we want to know.

 Start my guide →